Daniyaliranmehr/Document-Question-Answering-System/README.md

 ## Project Plan

-> This project serves as a sample implementation of a Document Question Answering System.
+> This project serves as a sample implementation of a RAG System.
 More advanced and customized solutions based on this project will be developed and extended according to different requirements and applications.
 >
 > Additional features, improvements, and optimizations will continue to be added to the current version of this project.